ciaranmooney/backup/README.md

 TODO
 --
+* Errors in duplicity are not caught and script carries on regardless, in the case of lack of space it deletes the backup flags etc. so the client will start a full backup again.
 * Duplicity backup on server (raspberrypi) uses a ton of /tmp space which clobbers the install.
 Need to increase size of raspberrypi root or tmp
 * Change PGP key to one I actually use.